 The NSW Government is upgrading Memorial Avenue to a four lane road to meet the future transport needs of Sydney’s north west.

-Transport for NSW is upgrading Memorial Avenue.
-We have been in the early works stages of the project since July 2019 and are continuing to relocate electrical utilities in the area to prepare for the major construction later this year.More information
+The Memorial Avenue upgrade project has been progressing the early work stages since July 2019 and are still continuing this important work of relocating electrical utilities to prepare for the start of major construction.More information

 We have recently sent a communication out to a large area within Kellyville and Bella Vista to provide the community with an overview of the Memorial Avenue upgrade and the next stages involved.